-Proposed new sub-section 11(10) is designed to make it clear that -

-- (1) notices required by sections 22, 35, 37, 40, 44, 49 and 68 of the Act need only be provided by the insurer to the intending insured when the contract is initially entered into or on the first renewal of a policy after the date of commencement of the Act or on the reinstatement of a policy which lapsed before that date; and - (2) where a contract of insurance is varied, only a notice concerning the varied provision (or provisions) need be given to the intending insured by the insurer.
+Proposed new sub-section 11(10) is designed to make it clear that notices required to be provided by sections 22, 35, 37, 40, 44, 49 and 68 need only be provided upon the original entering into of the contract, or the first renewal, extension or reinstatement of a contract, whichever is the sooner.
+Where a contract is subsequently varied, the requirement to provide a notice under the abovementioned sections is limited to the provision of information regarding the contractual provision(s) varied or proposed to be varied.

-Proposed new sub-section ll(ll) is to be inserted to make it clear that where a provision in the Act requires something to be done before a contract is entered into this may be interpreted as requiring action at the time the contract is entered into.
+Proposed new sub-section 11(11) is to be inserted to make it clear that where a provision in the Act requires something to be done before a contract is entered into this may be interpreted as requiring action at the time the contract is entered into.